bitmagnet-io/bitmagnet/bitmagnet.io/faq.md

 ## I've started **bitmagnet** for the first time and am not seeing torrents right away, is something wrong?

 If everything is working, **bitmagnet** should begin showing torrents in the web UI within a maximum of 10 minutes (which is its cache TTL).
 The round blue refresh button in the web UI is a cache buster - use it to see new torrent content in real time.
 Bear in mind that when a torrent is inserted into the database, a background queue job must run before it will become available in the UI.
 If you're importing thousands or millions of torrents, it might therefore take a while for everything to show.
+Check the next question if you're still not seeing torrents.

+## **bitmagnet** isn't finding any new torrents, what's wrong?

+{: .highlight }
+If **bitmagnet** isn't finding new torrents, it probably isn't due to a problem with the software - many people are using it successfully.
+You may have a networking or firewall issue, or a VPN misconfiguration preventing you from connecting to the DHT.
+Additionally, the TMDB API is blocked in certain countries; if you are in an affected country you may need to either disable the TMDB integration with the `tmdb.enabled` configuration key, or use a VPN.

-Here are some things to check if you're not seeing torrents:
+Here are some things to check if you're not seeing any new torrents:

 - Press the round blue refresh button in the UI.
 - Visit the metrics endpoint at `/metrics` and check the following metrics:
   - `bitmagnet_dht_crawler_persisted_total`: If you see a positive number for this, the DHT crawler is working and has found torrents.
   - If torrents are being persisted but you still don't see them in the UI, then check:`bitmagnet_queue_jobs_total{queue="process_torrent",status="processed"}`: If you see a positive number here, then the queue worker is running and processing jobs.
 If you see `status="failed"` or `status="retry"`, but no `status="processed"`, then something is wrong.
   - If no torrents are being persisted, check: `bitmagnet_dht_server_query_success_total` and `bitmagnet_dht_server_query_error_total`.
 Having some DHT query errors is completely normal, but if you see no successful queries then something is wrong.
+- If any of the above metrics are missing, you can assume their value is zero.
 - If the metrics confirm a problem, check the logs for errors.

 ## Why doesn't **bitmagnet** show me exactly how many torrents it has indexed?